DmitryStarkin/Android/bmutil/README.md

 **Image processing library**

-This library provides basic functions for image processing implemented on native Android.
+This library provides a set of methods for image processing implemented on native Android.